writethedocs/www/docs/conf/atlantic/2023/news/thank-you-recap.rst

 - We specifically stressed that the CoC applies to all conference spaces including the social event.
 - We encouraged all attendees to report any incident, even if they were not sure whether it was a violation.

-None of our organizers were approached about any CoC concerns at this event.
+None of our organizers were approached about any CoC concerns related to this event.
 We know that this is, in part, a reflection of the thoughtful and inclusive community that we're so lucky to have.

 That being said, we're also very conscious of the fact that just because nothing was reported doesn't mean nothing happened.